 Have You Been Crash Dieting?

-When people crash diet, they are often taking their caloric deficit to the extreme, eliminating meals, using meal replacement shakes and protein bars, and completely changing their diets.
+When people crash diets, they are often taking their caloric deficit to the extreme, eliminating meals, using meal replacement shakes and protein bars, and completely changing their diets.

 You may have experienced a crash diet if you have: